Prion Science Still Unfolding

 “These very early aggregates that form, before the spread occurs, are probably present in people’s brains for decades before the symptoms appear.
-If you could detect those and predict at an individual level for example that if a person lives another 20 years they are going to get the disease, then you would be in a position to treat that person and prevent the symptoms,” says Professor Goedert, who is an honorary professor of experimental molecular neurology at the University of Cambridge.
+If you could detect those and predict at an individual level for example that if a person lives another 20 years they are going to get the disease, then you would be in a position to treat that person and prevent the symptoms,” says Professor Goedert, an honorary professor of experimental molecular neurology at the University of Cambridge.

 “You could give the compounds to everyone over the age of 50.
 But every treatment has some sort of side effect.
 Then you would have to treat people who are perfectly healthy.”

 No compounds yet exist to deal with the aggregation of tau proteins.
 And those that have been trialled to tackle amyloid plaques have so far failed.